-Noah Webb was born 29 November, 1754 in Stamford township, Fairfield county, Connecticut to Richard and Abigail (HOYT) Webb.
+Noah Webb was born 29 November, 1754 in Stamford Township, Fairfield County, Connecticut to Richard and Abigail (HOYT) Webb.
 No further information is available on his early years.
-It is reasonable to assume that he was not well educated as he was apparently illiterate -- his claim to the Loyalist commission for compensation was signed with "His X Mark" and a deed from 1798 was signed in the same way.
+It is reasonable to assume that he was not very well educated as he was apparently illiterate -- both his claim to the Loyalist commission and a deed from 1798 were both signed with "His X Mark".

-Nevertheless, there is a persistent tradition that Noah had significantly more children.
+Despite the absence of documentary evidence, there is a persistent local tradition that Noah and Pheobe had a large number of children.
 For example:

 They [Noah and Phoebe] had thirteen children.
 A number of the children